How to Prevent Mold Around Windows

 Why does mold keep returning around windows?

 Mold usually returns when moisture conditions remain unresolved.
-Repeated condensation, humidity imbalance, or poor airflow may allow mold to reappear even after cleaning.
+Repeated condensation, high indoor humidity, poor airflow, failing seals, or hidden dampness around the frame can allow mold to reappear even after cleaning.

 Can airflow prevent mold near windows?